Sunday, February 23, 2025

 Director: Lesley Demetriades

-I watched this because Jamie was curious, and I'd just finished The Outfit and was like "yeah, sure, whatever.
+I watched this because my allergies had taken me out, Jamie was curious, and I'd just finished The Outfit and was like "yeah, sure, whatever.
 Palette cleanser.".
-And, look, Rachael Leigh Cook is always good, and it was a cute idea for a movie.
+And, look, Rachael Leigh Cook is always good, and it's a cute idea for a movie.

 Tech CEO gets fired, turns her energy to helping her slacker sister.
 She does this by applying corporate structure to the problem, building a board which she chairs, with the goal to help improve her sister's life.

 The cast has to carry one of these movies, and it felt a little spendy in that department.
-Rchael Leigh Cook is a name.
+Rachael Leigh Cook is a name and talented, and manages to make sure a character who could be prickly is sympathetic.
 The mother is played by Judy Kain, who has been in tons of stuff and is good.
 The sister's pizza boss is a guy from the Sopranos.
 And Jackie Hoffman is somehow in this.
 Go figure.

 Anyway, yes, there's a romcom element, but it's the B-plot.
 The A-Plot is about sisters and family and done with a surprising bit of character.
-It does not hurt that the slacker sister played by Daniella Monet was sympathetic and really pretty funny.
+It does not hurt that the slacker sister played by Daniella Monet was pleasantly goofy while feeling like a real character, and really pretty funny.

-I had no planned to watch non-Chabert Hallmark content, but it appears we're doing that now.
-And as I have always believed it's ideal media when you don't feel great, this movie provided yet more evidence in support of that hypothesis.
+I had not planned to watch non-Chabert Hallmark content, but it appears we're doing that now.
+And as I have always believed Hallmark makes for ideal media when you don't feel great, this movie provided evidence in support of that hypothesis.

 Also, I am planning to make Jamie watch Heat and Godfather II this week, so if we're swapping in some comfort watching in between, so be it.